 Chapter 11 NIBRS Overview

 Nearly a century ago the FBI started collecting data on crime that occurred in the United States as a way to better understand and respond to crime.
-This data, the Uniform Crime Reporting (UCR) Program Data, is a monthly count of the number of crime incidents (in cases where more than one crime happens per incident, only the most serious crime is included) in each police agency that reports data.82 Other than for homicides (which provides info about each victim and offender), only the number of crimes that occurred is included.
+This data, the Uniform Crime Reporting (UCR) Program Data, is a monthly count of the number of crime incidents (in cases where more than one crime happens per incident, only the most serious crime is included) in each police agency that reports data.82 Other than for homicides (which provides information about each victim and offender), only the number of crimes that occurred is included.
 So we know, for example, the number of robberies in a city but nothing about who the victims or offenders were, when in that month (day or time of day) the robberies occurred, or the type of location where they happened.
 To address these limitations the FBI started a new dataset in 1991, the National Incident-Based Reporting System data - which is known by its abbreviation NIBRS - and is the topic of this book.
 Relative to the FBI’s UCR data there are far fewer “weird things” in NIBRS data.
 Still, we will cover instances of the “weirdness” in the data, such as the why crime always goes up on the 1st of the month, or why there are more crimes at noon than at nearly all other hours of the day.
 We will also be discussing how much of the detailed information that should be available in the data is missing, and when that affects which questions we can answer.

 NIBRS data provides detailed information on every crime reported to the police, including victim and offender demographics, whether the offender was arrested (and the type of arrest it was), what date and time of day (by hour only) it happened on, the victim-offender relationship, and the crime location (as a location type, not the exact address).
 It also covers a far wider range of crimes than UCR data did.
 With the exception of UCR data on assaults against police officers, all NIBRS data can be converted back to UCR data, making it fully backwards compatible and, therefore, comparable to UCR data.
 In many ways NIBRS data is a massive improvement over UCR data.
 This data allows for a deeper understanding of crime and it has led to an explosion of research that allows a far more detailed analysis of crime and crime-policies than the blunt UCR data.